 From your own attainment of the psychological stage of enlightenment, you will be aware how the experience of emotional conditions is significantly determined by one's unconscious emotional projections.
 The emotions you were unaware of, before the first stage of enlightenment, none the less deeply shaped the experiences of your life.

 Changes in your feelings produced corresponding changes in your conception of the external world.

 From your current, relatively enlightened, perspective, you now can understand that the emotional conditions experienced are relatively illusory, because they are the externalised products of mind.
-There is a general principle embodied here which is equally applicable to all conditions.
-Meditate on this long and hard; when you have developed an intuitive understanding of this principle, you will be clearly set on the path to advanced meditation.
+There is a general principle embodied here which is developed an intuitive understanding of this principle, you will be to advanced meditation.